gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 +----------+
 only showing top 15 rows
 ```

+> **What you should see:** Each word is now on its own row — the arrays have been "exploded" into individual records.
+The DataFrame has gone from one row per line to one row per word.

+> **What just happened?** `explode` is the DataFrame equivalent of `flatMap` in the RDD API — it takes each element of an array column and turns it into a separate row, expanding the number of rows from ~lines to ~words.

 With the table of words, we next use the `lower` function to change the case to all lowercase